Term life insurance: Payout likelihood and cost difference

 Both term insurance and permanent insurance use the same mortality tables for calculating the cost of insurance, and provide a death benefit which is income tax free.
 However, the premium requirement for term insurance is substantially lower for younger individuals than those for permanent insurance.

-The reason the costs for term life insurance are substantially lower for younger individuals is due to the low chance they will pass away during the contracts term.
+The reason the costs for term life insurance are substantially lower for younger individuals is due to the low chance they will die during the contracts term.
 Permanent life insurance programs are designed so the policy owner contributes more premiums than what the cost of insurance is in younger years so that those premiums, and any earning they generate, will offset the cost of insurance in later years when the insured is older and the average mortality rate is higher.
 The cash value build up in a permanent life insurance is a result of the additional contributions and their earning made to the policy that exceed the cost to insure the individual in any given year.